What is the current situation?

 - Ensure good record-keeping in relation to national minimum wage, sick pay and holidays.
 Key personnel including managers need to be aware that, once the FWA is fully operational, risks of non-compliance with the rules relating to these aspects of employment law are likely to increase.

 - Reduce the risk of complaints progressing to the FWA by taking active steps to resolve grievances internally and encouraging staff feedback.
 Ensure your grievance process is regularly reviewed and that managers follow it.
-You could consider setting up surveys for staff feedback (see our HR and Employment Law FAQs - September 2025).
+You could consider setting up surveys for staff feedback.

 How we can help